shreyawani126/E-commerce-shop/README.md

 ## Usage

-To start the development server and view the Humari Dukaan website, run the following command:
+To start the development server and view the website, run the following command:

 ```bash
 npm start